-This ultra tender, 5-ingredient, and amazingly easy baked whole chicken has a dark secret: butter.
-Cooked into the chicken, butter provides moisture and flavor.
+This ultra tender, 5-ingredient, and amazingly easy baked whole chicken has a secret ingredient: butter.
+Cooked into the chicken, butter really brings out the moisture and flavor of a good pastured bird.
 You won’t ever cook chicken any other way again.

 (Gluten Free, Primal, Grain Free, Paleo Friendly (includes butter), Soy Free, Nut Free, Refined Sugar Free, Low FODMAP, GAPs)

-This tender baked whole chicken contains just five ingredients: chicken (shocker, right?), butter, and a few simple seasonings.
+This recipe calls for just five ingredients: chicken (shocker, right?), butter, and a few simple seasonings.
 With good pastured poultry, however, you don’t need much added flavoring–your bird should have enough to stand by itself.
 And the secret ingredient, butter?
 That helps too.
 Half a stick in the cavity of the bird will melt down during cooking and dissolve into the meat.

-Serve this baked whole chicken sliced up in its juices for the ultimate moisture!
+Serve the chicken sliced up in its juices for the ultimate moisture!

 Tender Baked Whole Chicken Recipe–Just 5 Ingredients

-This ultra tender, 5-ingredient, and amazingly easy baked whole chicken has a dark secret: butter.
-Cooked into the chicken, butter provides moisture and flavor.
-You won't ever cook chicken any other way again.
+This ultra tender, 5-ingredient, and amazingly easy baked whole chicken has a secret ingredient: butter.
+Added into the cavity before cooking, a little butter prevents drying in the oven and brings the sweet flavor of a pastured bird into the spotlight.
+You won’t ever cook chicken any other way again.
 (Gluten Free, Primal, Grain Free, Paleo Friendly (includes butter), Soy Free, Nut Free, Refined Sugar Free, Low FODMAP, GAPs)

-- 1 whole chicken, ranging from 2.5-4 lbs (cooking time will vary accordingly)
+- 1 whole pastured chicken (ranging from 2.5-4 lbs (cooking time will vary accordingly))